Sladozevik/CarND-Deep-Learning/CarND-Traffic-Sign-Classifier-Project-master/writeup_template.md

 The code for calculating the accuracy of the model is located in the 12th cell of the Ipython notebook.

 My final model results were:
-* training set accuracy of # During the model i did not measure training set accuracy
 * validation set accuracy of 95%
 * test set accuracy of 94%

 I started with Lenet network and playing with Pre processing.
 I tried Gray Scale, Mean substraction (Zero Centering) and normalization.
-Validation accuracy was always aroun 90%.
+Validation accuracy was always around 90%.
 This was not enough and i need to change stuff.
 I read and worked on ImageNet Classification with Deep Convolutional Neural Networks from Alex Krizhevsky - AlexNet but it was to complex for me.
 Then i tried Multi-Column Deep Neural Network for Traffic Sign Classifcation (MCDNN) and noticed that i got validation accuracy around 93%.
-After that i preprocessed images as in MCDNN (only Gray, Histogram) and removed 3rd Convolutional layer due it was reducing images to 1x1 size which i felt was to small for Network.
+After that i preprocessed images as in MCDNN (only Gray scale, Histogram) and removed 3rd Convolutional layer due it was reducing images to 1x1 size which i felt was to small for Network. (pixel by pixel). it was to small for network and from my understanding in picture size 32x32 you can not get much info from layer of 1x1 pixel.
 I also added Dropout in 1st fully connected layer and this proved good and Validation accuracy jumped to 95%

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

 LeNet since it was easy :)

 * What were some problems with the initial architecture?